GuillaumeMendle/Back-End-Challenge/README.md

 # Back-End-Challenge

-One week project to developp 3 RESTful APIs.
+One week project to develop 3 RESTful APIs.